AdobeDocs/commerce-knowledge-base.en/help/faq/general/base-price-change-affect-on-shared-catalog-price.md

 ## With custom price set to Fixed, shared catalog price does not change

-If the custom price for a product in a shared catalog has been set to Fixed, the price in the shared catalog never changes — no matter the way we update the base price (via scheduled update, Adobe Commerce Admin, API, or importing).
+If the custom price for a product in a shared catalog has been set to Fixed, the price in the shared catalog never changes &ndash; no matter the way we update the base price (via scheduled update, Adobe Commerce Admin, API, or importing).

 ## Storefront always displays the lowest available price